ros-industrial/ros_industrial_cmake_boilerplate/README.rst

    * README_FILE      - The package readme
    * PACKAGE_PREFIX   - The package prefix applied to all cpack generated files
 * Multi Value Args:
+   * LINUX_BUILD_DEPENDS   - The linux build dependencies required via apt install (If not provided LINUX_DEPENDS is used)
+   * WINDOWS_BUILD_DEPENDS - The windows build dependencies required via nuget install (If not provided WINDOWS_DEPENDS is used)
    * LINUX_DEPENDS         - The linux dependencies required via apt install
    * WINDOWS_DEPENDS       - The windows dependencies required via nuget install

 .. code-block:: cmake